Submission Preparation Checklist

-Manuscripts may be of any length, no word count or limit to number of figures or amount of supporting information is applied.
-All manuscripts however, must present and discuss findings concisely.
-The editors reserve the right to reject manuscripts that are deemed too long, or to request that the author(s) shorten the manuscript to a more suitable length.
+Please refer to the above word limit guidance described against each journal section.
+All manuscripts must present and discuss findings concisely.
+The editors reserve the right to reject manuscripts which are deemed too long, or to request that the author(s) shorten the manuscript to a more suitable length.

 For the body of the manuscript, please use a standard 12 font size and ‘Arial’ font.
 To add symbols to the manuscript, use the Insert → Symbol function in your word processor or paste in the appropriate Unicode character

 Please limit manuscript sections and sub-sections to five heading levels.
 Make sure heading levels are clearly indicated in the manuscript text.
 Recommended heading levels are:

 Heading Level Two (e.g. Abstract, Background, Methods, Results, Discussion) – Size 12, Bold

 Heading Level Three (e.g. subsections/headings i.e. Participants) – Size 12, Bold, Italic

 Heading Level Four (e.g. lower subheadings i.e. Themes) – Size 12, Italic